awsdocs/amazon-elasticache-docs/doc_source/redis/elasticache-compliance.md

 **Requirements**

 To enable FedRAMP support on your ElastiCache for Redis cluster, your cluster and nodes within the cluster must satisfy the following requirements\.
-+ **Engine version requirements** – Your cluster must be running ElastiCache for Redis 3\.2\.6, 4\.0\.10 and later for both cluster mode enabled and disabled to qualify for FedRAMP compliance\.
++ **Engine version requirements** – Your cluster must be running ElastiCache for Redis 3\.2\.6, 4\.0\.10, 7\.0 and later for both cluster mode enabled and disabled to qualify for FedRAMP compliance\.
-  + Starting with ElastiCache for Redis versions 3\.2\.6, 4\.0\.10 and later for both cluster mode enabled and disabled, you can also enable additional data security features such as:
+  + Starting with ElastiCache for Redis versions 3\.2\.6, note that versions of 3\.x are ready for [Redis versions end of life schedule](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/deprecated-engine-versions.html)\.
+For clusters running versions 4\.0\.10, 7\.0 and later for both cluster mode enabled and disabled, you can also enable additional data security features such as:
     + [ElastiCache in\-transit encryption \(TLS\)](in-transit-encryption.md)
     + [At\-Rest Encryption in ElastiCache for Redis](at-rest-encryption.md)
     + [Authenticating with the Redis AUTH command](auth.md)